AloscariS/AloscariS/README.md

 ## 👋 Hi, I'm Sebastiano Aloscari!

 🚀 👋 Hi, I'm Sebastiano Aloscari!

-AI researcher passionate about building AI systems and exploring the latest advancements in this field ✨
+I'm an AI researcher passionate about building AI systems and exploring the latest advancements in this field ✨

 👨‍💻 Some of my technical skills: **Deep Learning | Machine Learning | Transformers | PyTorch | Computer Vision | LLMs**